openbmc/docs/architecture/code-update/emmc-storage-design.md

   - Partitioning: If the eMMC is used to store the boot loader, a ext4 (or vfat) partition would hold the FIT image containing the kernel, initrd and device tree.
 This volume would be mounted as /boot.
-This allows U-Boot to load the kernel since it doesn't have support for LVM.
+This allows U-Boot to load the kernel since it does not have support for LVM.
 After the boot partition, assign the remaining eMMC flash as a single physical volume containing logical volumes, instead of fixed-size partitions.
 This provides flexibility for cases where the contents of a partition outgrow a fixed size.
 This also